 3. Addressing the needs of each student.
 We recognise that students have different career guidance needs at different stages.
 Opportunities for advice and support need is tailored to the needs of each academy with equality and diversity considerations throughout.

 4. Linking curriculum learning to careers.
 All teachers link curriculum learning with careers.
 STEM subject teachers highlight the relevance of STEM subjects for a wide range of future career paths.

 5. Aspire encourages encounters with employers and employees.
 Students have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.
 This can be seen through a range of enrichment activities including visiting speakers, mentoring and enterprise schemes.

 6. Experiences of workplaces.
-All students will have first-hand experiences of the workplace through the use of vocational subjects, work visits, work shadowing and/or work experience which will help their exploration of career opportunities, and expand their networks.
+Students experience the workplace through the use of vocational subjects, work visits, work shadowing and/or work experience which will help their exploration of career opportunities, and expand their networks.

 7. All students will plan for further and higher education All students will understand the full range of learning opportunities that are available to them.
 This includes both academic and vocational routes and learning in schools, colleges, universities and in the workplace.

 8. Every student will have opportunities for guidance interviews with a trained career adviser, who could be internal (a member of school staff) or external.
 These will be available whenever significant study or career choices are being made.